PyTransit/2025-12-01-departures_airport/README.md

-# 2025-12-01-departures_airport
+# 2025-10-15-departures_airport
-CSV file, airline logos and Python script for the 1st December article.
+CSV file, airline logos and Python script for the 15th October article.